-The thing you have to understand about market movement is that we can forecast two type of events depending upon the data being employed.
-What are turning points, is typically a common question.
+The thing you have to understand about market movement is that we can forecast two types of events depending on the data being employed.
+What are turning points, this is typically a common question.
 The timing arrays do NOT forecast a specific event be it a high or a low, it forecasts TURNING POINTS, which can be measured generally on the intraday event or on a closing event.
 As illustrated here, sometimes the highest closing and the intraday can be as much as 4 units of time apart in separation.
-So that applies on a fractal basis from Daily to Yearly level.
+So that applies on a fractal basis from the Daily to Yearly level.

 Keep in mind that market movement is extremely complex.
 You should approach this subject ONLY if you can observe everything around you and notice how things are connected.
-If you are expect just BUY and SELL without comprehending how everything functions, then this is not the model for you.
+If you are expecting just to BUY and SELL without comprehending how everything functions, then this is not the model for you.
 What you are being presented with here is the tools to allow you to listen to what the markets are telling you.
 Oh, they do speak to us.
 They are by no means random walking like some drunk through the park late at night.
 Nothing takes place which is disconnected from the whole.

 The first lesson to grasp here is that markets are indeed FRACTAL in nature.
 The patterns replicate through all levels of time.
-We designed this model so you can differentiate short-term counter-trend moves from real world changes in trend.
-So we look for actual changes in trend must be confirmed from Monthly to Yearly Models.
+We designed this model so you can differentiate short-term counter-trend moves from real-world changes in trend.
+So we look for actual changes in a trend that must be confirmed from Monthly to Yearly Models.
 The Daily level offers the greatest “noise” whereby we witness shifts bullish and bearish all the time.
 The Weekly level offers more of a counter-trend move which might be sustainable for a few months before resuming the long-term trend.

 How to Use the Forecasting Arrays

 The first thing you should understand is that the charting is proportional, and not explicit.
-For example, lets say that January had 30 hits from 72 models.
+For example, let’s say that January had 30 hits from 72 models.
 That would be the highest bar.
 Then January passes and May show up as the highest bar when it was previously half that of January when previously charted.
 The bars are plotted on a relative basis to the time frame selected.
-So if the highest bar has 15 hits within that 12 units of time, it will be at the top.
+So if the highest bar has 15 hits within that 12th unit of time, it will be at the top.
 As time moves forward and a new target enters the window with 25 hits, it will now appear at the top and the bar with 15 hits will appear as if it diminished.
 So the charting is RELATIVE and not explicit.

 The MOST IMPORTANT bar to pay attention to for TURNING POINTS will be the top bar labeled COMPOSITE.
-This where we have the sum of all models.
+This is where we have the sum of all models.
 You can be declining in price as the bars are rising.
 They do not reflect direction, but changes in trend.
 Looking at the above example, a decline into May would imply a May low with June then showing a change in that trend which may be a bounce.
 Likewise, if the market was rallying into May, then June would imply a decline.
-This is a change in trend we call Turning Points which can be intraday or on a closing basis.
+This is a change in the trend we call Turning Points which can be intraday or on a closing basis.